dropmann/gamlj_glm/README.md

-# GAMLj: The GLM module
+# GAMLj: The GLM module for Jamovi

 General Linear Model module of the GAMLj suite for Jamovi